jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

  - We'll build a container from the official MongoDB image: `image: mongo:latest`.
  - In the `volumes` list there are a few things going on:
  > - First, note that for each item, the syntax is such that the value to the left of the colon (`:`), pertains to the host machine, while to the right belongs to the container (`./host-directory:/container-directory`).
  > - We're mounting `./scripts/mongo/init` to the directory on the container called `/docker-entrypoint-initdb.d`.
-In the MongoDB image, this is a special directory that runs any Javascript or Bash scripts inside of it when the container is first created.
+As mentioned earlier, this is a special directory that runs any Javascript or Bash scripts inside of it when the container is first created.
  > - We'll also mount `init` to `/home/mongodb` on the container.
 This creates the Linux user that can run the scripts with the Mongo shell.
  > - The `seed` scripts will be copied over to `/home/mongodb/seed`.
 That way they're available to seed the database when the container is running if we want.
  > - The last item - `mean_urls_data:/data/db` will bind the Mongo database files as a Docker volume.
 This allows data to persist when the container is stopped and restarted.
 It lets us easily wipe out all of the Mongo data and start over when necessary.
- - Moving on, in `ports`, we're binding our local `28017` port to the conventional Mongo port `27017` on the container.
+ - Moving on, in `ports`, we're connecting our local `28017` port to the conventional Mongo port `27017` on the container.
- - The `environment` list will set all of the environment variables from `.env` to the container.
+ - The `environment` list will set all of the environment variables from `.env` in the container.
  - Lastly, `volumes: mean_urls_data` creates and names the Docker volume on the host machine and must match the last item of the `volumes` list set when defining the `mongodb` service.

 ## Getting it up and running